American Express® Business Gold Card review

 How the American Express Business Gold Card compares to other business cards

-The Blue Business® Plus Credit Card from American Express has a comparable rewards program to that of the American Express Business Gold Card, but it’s more suitable for businesses with lower expenses.
-The rewards rate is lower, just 2X points on the first $50,000 in purchases each year, but that rate applies to all purchases, instead of purchases within certain categories.
+Compared to other American Express business cards, the Amex Business Gold is better for select business expenses and falls below the issuer’s top-tier business card geared toward travel.
+The Blue Business® Plus Credit Card from American Express is better-suited for businesses with lower expenses, but is a key card in American Express’ portfolio.
+Its rewards rate is lower, just 2X points on the first $50,000 in purchases each year, but it’s a flat rate that rewards all purchases instead of purchases within certain categories.

 Best cards to pair with American Express Business Gold Card

-For maximum value, the American Express Business Gold Card can be paired with a cash back credit card with different spending categories.
-Because the spending categories that earn the most points are highly specific with American Express Business Gold Card, a card with complimentary rewards categories is best.
-Cards that reward large office purchases would be an example of a suitable match.
+For maximum value, the American Express Business Gold Card can be paired with a rewards credit card with different spending categories.
+Because the spending categories that earn the most points with American Express Business Gold Card are starkly defined, a card with different bonus categories or a flat-rate card can help cover the other purchases that fall between the gaps in your existing categories.

 Bankrate’s take — Is American Express Business Gold Card worth it?

-If you’re unsure you’ll be able to achieve the welcome offer spending requirement, this may not be the best choice for a business credit card.
+However, if you’re unsure whether you’ll be able to offset the annual fee, this may not be the best choice for a business credit card.
 Additionally, those with lower business budgets or fewer travel needs will not reap the full rewards of this credit card.

 For rates and fees of the American Express® Business Gold Card, please click here